Home

 Pinch harmonics

 Pinch harmonics are cool.
-You can make your guitar sing or squeal like a other worldly machine.
+You can make your guitar sing or squeal like an otherworldly machine.

 Pinch harmonics are produced when a string is barely touched with the edge of a finger or thumb after it has been struck with a pick or fingernail.